dfm/Ganymede/README.md

 1. Clone the repository: `git clone https://github.com/dfm/Ganymede.git; cd Ganymede`
 2. Install the dependencies: `yarn`
-3. Start the dev version of the app: `yarn start`
+3. Start the dev version of the app: `yarn dev`
 4. Build the production version of the app: `yarn dist`
 5. Launch the app from the `dist` directory